jow-/nlbwmon/README.md

 ## Description

+nlbwmon can be used on a linux router to monitor bandwidth used by network hosts.
+Network statistics are collected and stored in a database.
+The client utility (nlbw) can query the daemon for current statistics.

-nlbwmon is a bandwidth monitoring daemon which uses a netlink socket to pull usage information from the linux kernel.
+nlbwmon uses a netlink socket to pull usage information from the linux kernel.  nlbwmon collects statistic information from linux conntrack entries.
+This method is quite efficient compared to other methods of monitoring bandwidth usage.

+Each time stats are pulled from the conntrack entries, their counters are reset (zero-on-read).
+When a conntrack entry is destroyed, nlbwmon is notified by the kernel, and stats are collected from that entry before it is deleted.

-Use this repository as a package feed:
+## Use this repository as a package feed:

+You can easily build nlbwmon from lede/openwrt by including this repository in your build environment:

     cp feeds.conf.default feeds.conf
     echo "src-git nlbwmon https://github.com/jow-/nlbwmon.git" >> feeds.conf